 The Outrage Industry: Political Opinion Media and the New Incivility Studies in Postwar American Political Development #ad - Berry and sobieraj tackle the mechanics of outrage rhetoric, exploring its various forms such as mockery, audience flattery, emotional display, fear mongering, and conspiracy theories.
 From limbaugh's venomous attacks on Fluke to liberal radio host Mike Malloy's suggestion that Bill O'Reilly "drink a vat of poison.

 .
 And choke to death, " over-the-top discourse in today's political opinion media is pervasive.

-The Right to Vote: The Contested History of Democracy in the United StatesBasic Books - In this revised and updated edition, keyssar carries the story forward, from the disputed presidential contest of 2000 through the 2008 campaign and the election of Barack Obama.
+The Right to Vote: The Contested History of Democracy in the United StatesBasic Books #ad - The Right to Vote: The Contested History of Democracy in the United States #ad - In this revised and updated edition, keyssar carries the story forward, from the disputed presidential contest of 2000 through the 2008 campaign and the election of Barack Obama.
 The right to vote is a sweeping reinterpretation of American political history as well as a meditation on the meaning of democracy in contemporary American life.

 .
 Originally published in 2000, the right to Vote was widely hailed as a magisterial account of the evolution of suffrage from the American Revolution to the end of the twentieth century.

 The Red and the Blue: The 1990s and the Birth of Political TribalismEcco #ad - For clinton, that meant contorting himself around the various factions of the Democratic party to win the presidency.
 Gingrich employed a scorched-earth strategy to upend the permanent Republican minority in the House, making him Speaker.
 The clinton/gingrich battles were bare-knuckled brawls that brought about massive policy shifts and high-stakes showdowns—their collisions had far-reaching political consequences.